 Second Hand is not second best.
 Does your school have a second-hand uniform sale?
-Children grow like weeds so often second-hand uniform can be in really good condition and you can pick it up for a great price.
-Also don’t be afraid to ask friends who have older children if they have any you can buy from them.
+Children grow like weeds so often second-hand uniforms can be in really good condition and you can pick them up for a great price.
+Also, don’t be afraid to ask friends who have older children if they have any you can buy from them.

 Check out all savings.
 Once I know what I need I make sure I check online for back to school voucher codes.
 This takes a couple of minutes and can save so much.

 Stamp it rather than label – Sometimes time is money and I have always found sewing in labels really time-consuming.
 I have never had much success with iron-on labels either, but a permanent stamp works really well for me.
 I just use our surname (perfect when handing it down in a family) and it really lasts, we have things that have been stamped 5 years ago and passed on that still have the name stamp in them.